 Remuneration structure

-The remuneration structure for corporate executives (including those concurrently serving as directors; similarly hereinafter) is based on their roles and responsibilities, and consists of basic remuneration, which is a fixed monthly amount; bonuses, which are short-term incentives; and stock-based compensation, which is a medium- to long-term incentive.
-In order to ensure a remuneration structure that motivates officers to achieve the medium- and long-term performance goals and enhance enterprise value, the incentive component of remuneration has been increased, so that the combined remuneration for the president & CEO has the following structure: basic remuneration 40%, bonus (base amount) 30%, stock-based compensation (base amount) 30%.
-The remuneration structure for other corporate executives is determined in line with this, taking into consideration their expected roles and responsibilities.
+The remuneration structure for corporate executives (including those concurrently serving as directors; similarly hereinafter) is based on their roles and responsibilities, and consists of basic remuneration, which is a fixed monthly amount; bonuses, which are short-term incentives; and stock-based compensation*, which is a medium- to long-term incentive.
+In order to ensure a remuneration structure that not only motivates officers to achieve the medium- and long-term performance goals and enhance enterprise value, but also leads to increased competitiveness for attracting highly skilled human resources for management, the incentive component of remuneration has been set at a high level, so that the combined remuneration for the president & CEO has the following structure: basic remuneration 1/3, bonus (base amount) 1/3, stock-based compensation (base amount) 1/3.
+The remuneration structure for other corporate executives is also determined in line with this, taking into consideration their expected roles and responsibilities.
 The remuneration for directors (not including those concurrently serving as corporate executives; similarly hereinafter) consists of basic remuneration and stock-based compensation.

 (1) Basic remuneration